pip-services/pip-services-docs/content/en/toolkit/recipes/command_set/_index.md

 #### Finding an event

 We can use the findEvent() method to search for a specific event.
-This method asks for the event name as input and if found, returns the event object.
+This method asks for the event name as input, and if found, returns the event object.

 {{< tabsection >}}
   Not available